 Can you believe it?
 Yet another peanut butter cookie recipe!
 You may recall my warning about the 2 kg tub of peanut butter needing to be used – sometimes I hyperbolize, but this wasn’t one of those times.

-These are the oldest recipe I know for peanut butter cookies, as my mom has been making them for as long as I can remember.
+My mom has been making these peanut butter cookies for as long as I can remember.
 They never fail to disappear quickly, and they are probably also my most forgiving cookie recipe.
-When we lived in our tiny apartment in Ottawa and the kitchen was also 32,000 degrees these were the only cookies that turned out fine without refrigerating the dough first.
+When we lived in our tiny apartment in Ottawa and the kitchen was 32,000 degrees these were the only cookies that turned out fine without refrigerating the dough first.
 They freeze and thaw amazingly, and they travel really well – you can pull a mushed cookie out of your backpack a week after making them and it will STILL be soft and chewy and delicious.

 To me this is the classic peanut butter cookie, even if it doesn’t have fork prints on top.
 I remember from when I was a kid and a teenager hearing people ask my mom for this recipe, and since she was willing to share it with them I feel she will be proud to have it passed on to many more.
-These are really JUST as good as the Peanut Butter Oatmeal Chocolate Chip cookies I rave about, and feel a little more indulgent since you can’t talk up the health value of the oatmeal component.
-I recommend trying them as soon as you get your hands on the necessary ingredients.
-And I highly recommend doubling the recipe.
+These are really JUST as good as the Peanut Butter Oatmeal Chocolate Chip cookies I rave about – just pleeeease don’t overbake these into crispy cookies!
+They are meant to be soft and chewy, so they come out of the oven when they’re still slightly underdone.
+I recommend trying them as soon as you get your hands on the necessary ingredients, and I highly recommend doubling the recipe.

 - ½ cup butter or margarine